peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

     public PeterO.Numbers.EDecimal PreRound(
         PeterO.Numbers.EContext ctx);

 Returns a number in which the value of this object is rounded to fit the maximum precision allowed if it has more significant digits than the maximum precision.
 The maximum precision allowed is given in an arithmetic context.
-This method is designed for preparing operands to a custom arithmetic operation per the "simplified" arithmetic given in Appendix A of the General Decimal Arithmetic Specification.
+This method is designed for preparing operands to a custom arithmetic operation in accordance with the "simplified" arithmetic given in Appendix A of the General Decimal Arithmetic Specification.

 <b>Parameters:</b>